syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Range-padding.md

 * `PrependInterval` - The visible start range will be prepended with an additional interval.
 * `AppendInterval` - The visible end range will be appended with an additional interval.

-By default, the [RangePadding](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.NumericalAxis.html#Syncfusion_Maui_Charts_NumericalAxis_RangePadding) value for [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1) is `Auto` and for [SecondaryAxis](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_SecondaryAxis) is `Round`.
+By default, the [RangePadding](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.NumericalAxis.html#Syncfusion_Maui_Charts_NumericalAxis_RangePadding) value for [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1) is `Auto`.

 **Additional**